You satisfy your customers, but can you satisfy our curiosity?

 What gif best describes your mental state right now?

-What’s the best customer service you’ve ever experienced?
+What’s the best customer service experience you’ve ever had?

 What’s the worst customer service you’ve ever experienced?